Also known as: Holy Magic Century (EU), Eltale Monsters (JP)

 Quest 64 was the first RPG for the Nintendo 64, with a lot of hype before its release.
-The game was rushed before its release and it shows.
-The game lacks many features that are core elements in other RPGs such as money and shops but has some innovative elements as well.
+The game was rushed before its release and it shows, given the lack of many features that are core elements in other RPGs such as money and shops, though it does have some innovative elements as well.

 (1C) A short jingle.

-(1D) You can also use the code D008FCC1 001E 8008FCC1 001D to replace the game over music with this song.
-By doing so you can see it fits perfectly with the timing.
+(1D) You can also use the GameShark code D008FCC1 001E 8008FCC1 001D to replace the game over music with this song.
+By doing so, you can see it fits perfectly with the timing.

 (04) A much slower variation of Melrode's theme with a more melancholy instrumentation.

 (10) A slower variation on the Melrode Monastery theme, using percussion instruments.